zengbing15/lumos_doc/docs/tutorials/indexer.md

 ## Set Up the SQL Backed Indexer

-To be Updated...

 ### Step 1.
 Install Docker.

+Docker is required for setting up the SQL backed indexer.
 For more information about Docker installation, see [Install Docker Engine](https://docs.docker.com/engine/install/).

 ### Step 2.
 Create a PostgreSQL instance.